VisActor/VTable/docs/assets/option/en/common/theme.md

 The color filled in the canvas outside the table drawing area

 #${prefix} cellInnerBorder(boolean)
 Whether the cell draws an inner border.
-If true, the border of the border cell close to the border will be hidden.
+If false, the border of the border cell close to the border will be hidden.

 #${prefix} bodyStyle(Object)